cgrymala/active-directory-employee-listing/readme.txt

 * Fixed minor bugs
 * Split widget into 2 separate widgets (one for single employees and a separate one for lists of employees)
 * Added some preset output builder values for widgets
+* Fixed error/warning messages about enqueuing scripts/styles when WP_DEBUG was turned on
+* Added `max_results` parameter to shortcode to override LDAP option

 = 0.2.1a =